-Meetup will be from Mic-Mac Park (1125 Prince Road) in Windsor ON starting at 7:30 AM with departures at 8:00 AM.
+Meetup will be from Mic-Mac Park (1125 Prince Road) in Windsor ON .

 *Note you will need a passport or enhanced Michigan drivers license to cross the US/Canadian border.
 We recommend using the Ambassador Bridge crossing, make sure you have cash to pay the toll both ways.

-This is a group lead ride, SAG supported.
+*This is a group led ride, SAG supported.

-Be sure to bring extra inner tube , water bottles, sunscreen if needed.
+*Be sure to bring an extra inner tube, water bottles, sunscreen if needed.

 The Cyclones had another perfect day Sunday for our activities.
 First our group did an “easy” 60 mile morning ride from Windsor to Colcheter, Ontario.
 We were so anxious to get rolling that we forgot the pre ride photo, but Ati, Dwight, Gerald, Greg, Ken, and Marq were able to make it out.
 After the ride Greg, Ken and I headed over to “Little Italy” in Windsor for the Tour di via Italia bike races.
 We were able to find a nice table in the shade right next to the track where we had a delicious italian lunch.
 Myrna, was also able to join us.
 These racers were rolling by so fast (30 mph!) they literally created a breeze each time they passed.
 Great day, great ride, great friends! – Photos by Steven Moore

 While riding today I witnessed an unfortunate accident where a rider ahead of me crashed into an opening door of a parked car.
 I had observed her riding particularly close to a line of parked cars when before I could even think about it, the inevitable happened.
 A car door swung open and the cyclist had nowhere to go.
 Luckily she was okay, suffering only a skinned elbow and knee, broken glasses and a damaged fork, but I have seen this before and the riders were not as lucky.